mcka1n/db-snapshot/README.md

 # Db::Snapshot

+`DB::Snapshot` let's you programatically switch your MongoDB database to previous stages.
+This is useful when you need have one server/computer that is running Demos or supporting some kind of reverse process to clean the database and let it in the default version.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/db/snapshot`.
+Ruby code in the file `lib/db/snapshot`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation